 Latino and Asian entrepreneurs and consumers add billions of dollars and tens of thousands of jobs to Alabama’s economy.

-Immigrants are important to Alabama’s economy as workers.
+Immigrants are important to Alabama’s economy as workers and taxpayers.

 Unauthorized immigrants are important to Alabama’s economy as workers and taxpayers.

 - Unauthorized immigrants in Alabama paid $118.1 million in state and local taxes in 2010 , including $91 million in sales taxes, $19.6 million in state income taxes, and $7.6 million in property taxes, according to data from the Institute for Taxation and Economic Policy.